Swelling in your ankles, legs, feet and fingers is common during pregnancy.

 - have pain in your chest or upper back

 If you have gradual swelling and no other symptoms, there are things you can do that might help.

 These include drinking plenty of water and being as active as possible.
-Exercise during pregnancy helps your circulation.
+Staying active during pregnancy helps your circulation.

 Swelling in your hands and fingers

-There are various things you can do to reduce gradual swelling in your hands and fingers.
+There are things you can do to reduce gradual swelling in your hands and fingers.

 Use cold compresses on your hands and fingers if they are swollen.
 For example, wet a flannel or face cloth with cold water and hold it around the swollen part.

 Try not to wear anything that is too tight on your arms or wrists.
 For example, tight watches or bracelets.